phundament/app/docs/51-fig.md

 They will make the `vendor` folder available in your project directory on your host machine.
 And sets up the database, along with an admin user.

+> You can replace the [Phundament 4 Docker image](https://github.com/phundament/docker) with your custom base container.

 #### Run

     fig up -d